DISC and Emotional Intelligence (EQ)

 EIQ assessments measure how well we manage our emotions in four areas:

-With Emotional Intelligence assessments like the EIQ-2 assessment, a person is able to see how they score against these specific areas.
+With Emotional Intelligence assessments like the EIQ assessment, a person is able to see how they score against these specific areas.

-Pairing EQ assessments with DISC enhances this idea of stretch we just discussed.
+Pairing EQ assessments with DISC enhances the stretch idea that we just discussed.

-As an example, a person with the sample EIQ-2 scores (see sample EIQ-2 Scores) would understand that they have fairly high emotional awareness when it comes to recognizing what they are feeling personally, and how they make others feel.
+For example, a person could find that they have reasonably high emotional awareness when recognizing their feelings and how they make others feel.